-This project widens Florida's Turnpike (SR 91) from the SR 50/ Clermont Interchange (Milepost (MP) 273) to the Minneola Interchange (MP 279).
-Additional work includes pavement milling and resurfacing, new drainage ponds, bridge widening, bridge reconstruction, and roadside safety enhancements.
-A notable component of the project is the West Orange Trail bridge reconstruction.
+This project widens Florida's Turnpike (SR 91) from the SR 50/ Clermont Interchange (Milepost (MP) 272.9) to the Minneola Interchange (MP 279.2).
+Additional work includes pavement milling and resurfacing, new drainage ponds, bridge replacement, new overpass bridge construction, roundabout construction at CR 455 and roadside safety enhancements.
+A notable component of the project is the West Orange Trail bridge replacement.
 The project has been broken into two segments at the Orange County / Lake County line, with both segments being constructed concurrently.
-The project location and segmentation are shown on Figure 4.
+The project location and segmentation are shown on Figure 3.